wahooooooooooooooooooooooooooooooooo/ROBLOX-Unfriender-/README.md

 # rblx unfriender

-A small JavaScript script that will automatically remove every friend from your Roblox account.
-I made this because Roblox doesn’t provide any bulk unfriend option and clicking hundreds (or thousands) of times gets old fast.
+js code that unfriends people on roblox. i made this because robloxs shitty website doesnt allow you to mass unfriend

 ---